 The transmitted data includes essential survey information, continuous tool face, individual sensor outputs, temperature, total magnetic field strength, and total gravity field strength.
 Steering and surveying information is promptly transmitted to the remote drill floor data, ensuring real-time access.

-MaxFlow Landing Ring
+MaxFlow Landing Ring (MFLR)

 Scientific Drilling International introduces the MaxFlow Landing Ring (MFLR), an innovative system designed for conducting Drop Keeper Gyro surveys in drilling assemblies.
 This system is particularly useful in scenarios where ball-activated reamers, PBL subs, or wireless pipe recovery systems are needed.